vazperale/technical-test-inditex/README.md

 -types: types for the differents objects types

 -views: the three views required in the technical test : listView,ProductView and cartView

+-utils: extra functions (like helpers) for a better organization and reusability

 -index.css : file with styles for the app